Skip to content

 Product Details

-Once you’ve turned on the Reader Revenue Subscription Linking APIs, you will then need to set up Subscription Linking in Google Publisher Center.
+Once you’ve turned on the Reader Revenue Subscription Linking API, set up Subscription Linking in Google Publisher Center.

-You should see a screen like below and your Google Cloud Project Number:
+You should see your Google Cloud Project Number:

 Google Cloud Example